Gisbert12843/WinXSearch/README.md

 I really suggest to just use the installer though :D
 <br/>

-**If you read it this far and enjoy my little program, please consider to give me star <3 thx alot!**
+**If you read this far and enjoy my little program, please consider to give me star <3 Also I'm always endorsing feedback! thx alot!**